NYULibraries/login/lib/login/aleph/README.md

 Using various strategies [described here](patron_loader/README.md) the `PatronLoader` creates an `Aleph::Patron` object that a user's Aleph identity.

 When we get a user's identity from the provider we try our best to create an Aleph identity for that user.
 Obviously if the provider is Aleph this is trivial.
 However, if the provider is NYU Shibboleth or New School LDAP we need to do lookup using APIs to create that identity.
-When the provider is Twitter or Facebook we cannot create an Aleph identity because there is no way to link these accounts together.
+When the provider is Twitter we cannot create an Aleph identity because there is no way to link these accounts together.